 However, specific treatment is indicated for acute toxoplasmosis in the following:

-Leucovorin is given concurrently to help protect against bone marrow suppression: adults 5 to 25 mg orally once a day (children 7.5 mg orally once a day)
+Folinic acid (leucovorin) is given concurrently to help protect against bone marrow suppression: adults 10 to 20 mg orally once a day (children 7.5 mg orally once a day)

 If pyrimethamine is not available, trimethoprim-sulfamethoxazole, 5 mg/kg trimethoprim and 25 mg/kg sulfamethoxazole IV or orally twice a day is a potentially effective alternative, but pyrimethamine is more active than trimethoprim against the parasite's dihydrofolate reductase.